 The Segal Network is a community of leaders dedicated to advancing the causes which were important to Eli Segal.
-The Network has over 400 members, including Founding Members of the Eli J. Segal Citizen Leadership Program, members of Eli’s family, former Segal Fellows at Brandeis, and Segal award recipients at the Corporation for National and Community Service, AmeriCorps Alums, and City Year.
-Annual meetings of the Network are held to foster a sense of community and build relationships between members.
-The goal of these meetings is to advance the efforts of the Network members and extend the impacts of their work into a larger community.
+The Network has over 600 members, including Founding Members of the Eli J. Segal Citizen Leadership Program, members of Eli’s family, former Segal Fellows at Brandeis, and Segal award recipients at the Corporation for National and Community Service, AmeriCorps Alums, and City Year.
+Annual meetings of the Network are held to foster a sense of community, build relationships between members, and advance the efforts and impact of the Network members into a larger community.

 The Segal Network also works to ensure the success of each Fellow by partnering Segal Founders with Fellows.
 This coaching and mentoring experience aims to ultimately make the experience of being a Segal Fellow a recognized and valued credential – signifying important leadership qualities, significant developmental experiences, and the support of a network of talented people.